 It transpires that white can win the pawn by 9.
 Qxe5 but any celebration would be short-lived as black win end up a rook and bishop to the good!

 9. Qc3

-time in 9 moves.
-All this time. the white knights and dark-squared bishop on c1 stand idle on the first rank. having a grand old time of it!
+The white queen moves for the 6th time in 9 moves.
+All this time. the white knights and dark-squared bishop on cl stand idle on the first rank. having a grand old time of it!